data-apis/scipy-2023-presentation/paper.rst

 Optional Extensions
 -------------------

-*TODO: consuming extensions.
-How to check whether present?*
+..
+TODO (athan): consuming extensions.
+How to check whether present?

 In addition to the above required functions, there are two optional extension sub-namespaces.
 Array libraries may chose to implement or not implement these